Three-way light switches can be confusing, right?

 Here are the basics of a 3-way switch:

 - One black terminal for the common wire

-A 3-way switch never really turns on and off.
-It simply diverts power from one wire to the other - much like a railroad might switch a train from one track to another.
+Just to be clear, a 3-way switch never really turns on and off.
+It simply diverts power from one wire to the other – much like a railroad might switch a train from one track to another.
 Get the picture?